EMCQSL Faculty

 Raj Ratwani, Ph.D.

-Dr. Ratwani is the director of the MedStar Health National Center for Human Factors in Healthcare, vice president of scientific affairs at the MedStar Health Research Institute, and an associate professor at the Georgetown University School of Medicine.
+Dr. Ratwani is the director of the MedStar Health National Center for Human Factors in Healthcare, vice president of scientific affairs at the MedStar Health Research Institute, and a professor at the Georgetown University School of Medicine.
 As director, he oversees the Center’s vision and strategy and has overall responsibility for Center activities.
 He is also an active applied researcher serving as principal investigator on numerous grants and contracts, including three research project grant (R01) awards from the U.S. Department of Health and Human Services (HHS), which are among the most prestigious grants.
 Raj has expertise in health information technology, usability and safety, interruptions and workflow, data visualization, and modeling.
 Raj’s research has been funded by the Agency for Healthcare Research and Quality (AHRQ), National Institutes of Health (NIH), The Pew Charitable Trusts, and industry partners.
 His work has been published in high-impact journals such as The Journal of the American Medical Association (JAMA) and Health Affairs and has influenced both policy and frontline clinical practice.
 His research has been featured by Politico, Fortune, Kaiser Health News, National Public Radio (NPR), and many other media outlets.
 He serves on the federal 21st Century Cures Act Health Information Technology Advisory Committee and has testified to the U.S. Senate Health, Education, Labor, and Pensions Committee.
 He holds a doctorate in human factors and applied cognition and was a National Research Council post-doctoral fellow at the U.S. Naval Research Laboratory.
 He enjoys spending time with family, traveling, distance running, and tennis.

 Judit M. Szolnoki, M.D., M.S. in Patient Safety Leadership

-Instructor of Medicine, Georgetown University
+Instructor, School of Medicine, Georgetown University

 Dr. Szolnoki is a practicing clinician, a board-certified pediatric anesthesiologist.
 She earned her medical degree from Semmelweis University, Hungary, and completed a Master’s of Science in Patient Safety Leadership program.
 She has experience leading quality improvement and patient safety programs at both hospital and national levels.
 Her organizational leadership experience includes leading a large group of medical faculty at a nationally ranked academic hospital.
 Her professional interests include change management, leadership development, and personal coaching.
 Dr. Szolnoki has been in a teaching capacity for over 15 years.